-Here is a sample script to help you prepare for your meeting:

-Good morning Senator/Representative Thank you for taking the time to meet with me/us today.

-My name is and I am a constituent of yours.
-I live in and my children attend School.
-(IF THERE ARE OTHERS IN YOUR GROUP ALLOW EACH OF THEM TO INTRODUCE THEMSELVES.)

-We are here today on behalf of (local) PTA and Texas PTA to visit with you about a few issues that are very important to our children and to children all across the state.

-Each person in the group can briefly discuss an issue.
-Texas PTA has a large agenda so you will want to identify 3 or so to discuss and mention that information about other priorities is contained in the material you are providing.
-Your legislator will likely have comments on the priorities, and may share advice with you about how to accomplish them, or may caution you about the challenges to achieving one or more of them.

-Be mindful of the time.
-The meeting should not last more than 20 minutes or so.

-Senator/Representative , Thank you for your time today and for your insights into our priorities.
-We hope you will support our efforts to accomplish these goals on behalf of Texas' children.
+Use th e following sample script to prepare for your me Good morning Senator/Representative me/us today. eeting: Thank you for taking the time to meet with) My name is and I my children attend So ALLOW EACH OF THEM TO INTRODUCE THEM am a constituent of yours.
+I live inhool.
+(IF THERE ARE OTHERS IN YOUR GROUP HEMSELVES.) ano We are here today on behalf of () PTA are very important to our children and to children and Texas PTA to visit with you about a few issues then across the state. nat up to f provid our to discuss.
+Mention that information about o Texas PTA has a large agenda, so you should ident ther priorities is contained in the material you are the priorities and may share advice with you about hallenges to achieving one or more of them. • Be mii ndful of the time.
+The meeting should not last me ore than 20 minutes.
+Senator/Representative our priorities.
+We hope you will support our eff- children. , Thank you for your time today and for your insights orts to accomplish these goals on behalf of Texas' into:

-Appendix II: Sample Thank You Letter
+Appendix III: Sample Thank You Letter